-All Other Nights is a book about slavery and freedom, and how difficult it can sometimes be to distinguish one from the other.
+All Other Nights is a book about slavery and freedom, and how difficult it can be to distinguish one from the other in certain ways.
 It is set during the American Civil War, and takes its title from part of the ritual during the Jewish holiday of Passover.
 On the first night of the holiday, a supper called a Seder is held during which family members gather and collectively retell the Exodus story about the escape of Jews from slavery in Ancient Egypt.
 The youngest son initiates the process by asking “”Why is this night different from all other nights?”

 Jacob Rappaport, a nineteen-year-old Union soldier, answers this question in a way that will affect the entire rest of his life.
 He is assigned by his commanders to attend his southern uncle’s Passover Seder and poison him during the meal; the commanders believe the uncle is part of a plot to assassinate Lincoln.
 Jacob would not be in favor of such a plot, and certainly he finds appalling irony in the spectacle of Jews celebrating the end of slavery while being served by slaves.
 But he also loves his uncle and thinks he is a good man.
 Still, Jacob believes he has no choice but to obey the instructions, and he may be correct.
 Nevertheless, he knows what he has been asked to do is wrong.
 Indeed, throughout the story, the entire trajectory of Jacob’s life is shaped by his inability to disobey others and to listen to his heart.
 As the author explains in an interview appended to the story, in this book she is exploring the many ways in which freedom can be understood; those who are physically enslaved but true to themselves can be seen as more free than those who have given up their mental liberty (whether out of ambition or love or fear).